 All Youth (14+) and leaders are invited to participate in The Trail of Faith program.
 This is designed to help all prepare for a meaningful trek experience.
-To earn the one of a kind trek bracelet, you are to complete the 1 challenge activity in each section and 1 additional activity of your choosing.
+To earn the one of a kind trek bracelet, you are to complete at least 2 activities in each section (feel free to do more!).

 *** Download and print the tri-fold pamphlet.

 Completion: Put a check next to the activities you complete as you prepare for trek.
-When you have completed 10 activities (the challenge and at least one additional activity in each area), have your parent or leader sign.
+When you have completed at least 8 activities (at least two in each area), have your parent or leader sign the printable form.
 Return the form to your ward YM/YW leaders or bring them with you in your bucket to Trek and turn them in at registration for a trek bracelet that will remind you of your efforts.

 “Let us never forget the faith of our fathers and the selfless sacrifice of our mothers, those pioneering Saints who set such an inspiring example of obedience.
 Let us remember them as we strive to be valiant servants in our work.”